Download Careers360 App

 Projection means to transfer three-dimensional objects onto two dimensional planes by Orthographic, Isometric and Perspective Projection Techniques.

-2. What is view and projection?
+2. What is the difference between a view and a projection?

 A projection is a non-real entity which provides us with the shape of the object in a given orientation onto the specified plane (XY, YZ or XZ).
 Whereas a view is a physical representation of the object as seen by the viewer.